How Can Pain Management Plan Help You?

 Mind-body Healing

-These methods, including meditation, awareness, and breathing exercises (among many others), assist you in restoring your body’s feeling of control and decline the “fight or flight” reaction, which can worsen chronic muscle tension and pain.
+These methods, including meditation, awareness, and breathing exercises (among many others), assist you in restoring your body’s feeling of control and reducing the “fight or flight” reaction, which can worsen chronic muscle tension and pain.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.